DarkCodeGD/DarkCodeGD/README.md

 ### Older projects:

-It's not ever worth looking at these, but hey, if you want here you go.
+It's not even worth looking at these projects, but hey, if you want, here you go!

 ## 👇